 Another big contributor to this myth is all the advice and products out there claiming to help those with penises last longer in bed on the premise that this will help their partners orgasm.
 That’s sort of like saying you’ll get better at math by spending more time practicing the piano.
 There may be some connection, but it’s definitely not the most efficient method.

-the clitoris has been the seat of female sexual pleasure all along," Dr. Nina Brochmann, author of The Wonder Down Under: The Insider's Guide to the Anatomy, Biology, and Reality of the Vagina, tells Bustle.
+the clitoris has been the seat of female sexual pleasure all along," Dr. Nina Brochmann, author of , tells Bustle.
 "Only about one in four women regularly come from vaginal intercourse; the rest need clitoral stimulation."
+The Wonder Down Under: The Insider's Guide to the Anatomy, Biology, and Reality of the Vagina Myth #2: “Vaginal Orgasms” Are Superior

-Freud gave us the idea that there are “vaginal orgasms” and “clitoral orgasms,” with the “vaginal” ones superior.
-But in reality, there is no such thing as a purely vaginal orgasm.
+no such thing as a purely vaginal orgasm.
 Ones that come through vaginal penetration still involve the clitoris.
 Some report that they feel different, but these reports are all over the place, with some actually saying clitoral orgasms are more intense and others saying vaginal orgasms are.
 The point is, whatever kind of orgasm you’re having is a good orgasm!

 "There is absolutely no physiological difference between [clitoral and vaginal orgasms]," says Brochmann.
 "An orgasm is an orgasm, no matter how you achieve it.”